 - 2 cups cold water optional see notes

 - Start by slicing the tomatoes about 1/2 inch in thickness.

 - Place the tomato slices in the cold water

 - In a large bowl combine the cornmeal, flour, salt, and pepper and mix well

 - Preheat a heavy skillet or pan large enough for deep-frying to 375 degrees

-- Dredge all of the green tomato slices in the cornmeal and flour mixture and let stand for 5 minutes.
+- Dredge all of the green tomato slices in the cornmeal and flour mixture.

-- Fry for 2 1/2 minutes on each side or until golden brown.
+- Fry for 3 minutes on each side or until tender and golden brown.
 Drain on paper towels